-(a) The race committee shall publish written sailing instructions that conform to rule J2.

-- (b) When appropriate, for an event where entries from other countries are expected, the sailing instructions shall include, in English, the applicable national prescriptions. - (c) The sailing instructions may be changed provided the change is in writing and posted on the official notice board before the time stated in the sailing instructions or, on the water, communicated to each boat before her warning signal.
-Oral changes may be given only on the water, and only if the procedure is stated in the sailing instructions.
+- (a) The race committee shall publish written sailing instructions that conform to rule J2. - (b) When appropriate, for an event where entries from other countries are expected, the sailing instructions shall include, in English, the applicable national prescriptions. - (c) The sailing instructions may be changed provided the change is in writing and posted on the official notice board before the time stated in the sailing instructions or, on the water, communicated to each board before her warning signal.
+Oral instructions may be given only if the procedure is stated in the sailing instructions.